ryankarlos/databricks_spark_certification/aws_emr/README.md

 <img src="https://github.com/ryankarlos/databricks_spark_certification/blob/master/screenshots/Memory_cluster_EMR.png">

 ### S3 uploads for large datasets

+<b Note: Data in S3 can be accessed directly from spark in EMR via `spark.read.csv(<path-to-s3>)` command.
+The following workflow is just for getting data into hdfs>

 S3 Transfer Acceleration helps you fully utilize your bandwidth, minimize the effect of distance on throughput, and is designed to ensure consistently fast data transfer to Amazon S3 regardless of your source’s location.
 The amount of acceleration primarily depends on your